scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 3. Pick an (P-)ISD number.
 For now, we can use an ISD number from the `private range (16-63)
    <https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering>`_.
+  In case of nested P-ISDs, we need to ensure that no AS participates in P-ISDs that use the same ISD number.

 The resulting P-ISD is built mostly like a normal ISD: It has a TRC, performs beaconing, has at least one CORE AS, ASes have child/parent/peer relationships.